 Dana Fowler

-Dana L.R.
-Fowler is a federal government organizational performance expert.
-During her 24 year career in federal government she served as Chief Performance Officer at two Health and Human Services bureaus, Centers for Disease Control and Prevention (2011-2015) and the Substance Abuse and Mental Health Services Administration (2005-2011), as well as the Performance Lead at the Department of the Interior (2023-2025), and as the Deputy of the Performance Improvement Council (2015-2017), a cross-federal coordinating entity.
-In these roles, she worked with performance staff and leaders at all levels as well as working directly with program leaders to explore their program model, develop goals, and articulate outcomes to manage better and tell their story.
+Dana has served in senior performance roles across the federal landscape — as Chief Performance Officer at both the Centers for Disease Control and Prevention (2011–2015) and the Substance Abuse and Mental Health Services Administration (2005–2011), as Performance Lead at the Department of the Interior (2023–2025), and as Deputy of the Performance Improvement Council (2015–2017), a cross-agency coordinating body.
+In each role, she partnered with leaders at every level to examine program models, sharpen goals, and translate complex work into outcomes that drive better decisions.

 Follow Dana on LinkedIn